Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Reconstructing the phase space of a pendulum

 Ground-truth annotations for $\theta$, $\omega$, and the energies are available for each frame but are not used during training; the method is fully self-supervised.
 To assess the correctness of the learned representations, we train probe networks on top of the frozen DySIB encoder that map the latent code $z$ to ground-truth physical quantities such as $\theta$ and $\omega$ (see App.~\ref{SI:probers}).
-We use up to 1000 trajectories for training and 200 for held-out testing.
+We use up to 1000 trajectories for training and 200 for held-out testing and use two simple probe architectures to test how directly the physical variables are represented in the learned latent space.
+The first is a random-feature linear probe, which allows only a linear readout after a fixed nonlinear expansion of the latent coordinates.
+The second is a small MLP probe, which provides a slightly more flexible but still low-capacity readout.
+These probes are used only for evaluation, not for training DySIB, and their simplicity is intended to check that $\theta$ and $\omega$ are already readily accessible from the latent variables, rather than reconstructed only by a highly expressive supervised model.

 For this dataset, we make the following architectural choices.
 The frame encoder $\Phi$ is a three-layer fully connected multi-layer perceptron (MLP) with hidden width 256 and ReLU activations.
 The heads $\Psi_\mu$ and $\Psi_\ell$ that produce the mean and log-variance of $q(z|x)$ are taken to be parallel linear maps $W_\mu$ and $W_\ell$; for this simple problem, linear heads already produce nearly perfect results.
 The $\delta$-predictor is a three-layer fully connected MLP with hidden width 64 and ReLU activations.
 In more complex scenarios, or for longer temporal context $n_F$, linear heads can become limiting; replacing them with deeper, non-linear $\Psi$ may then be necessary to preserve predictive information and to scale to larger temporal windows.
 Full implementation details are in App.~\ref{SI:arch}.